microsoft/rushstack.io-website/docs/api/api-extractor.extractormessage.handled.md

 If the `messageCallback` routes the message to a custom handler (e.g. a toolchain logger), it should assign `handled = true` to prevent API Extractor from displaying it.
 Assigning `handled = true` for all messages would effectively disable all console output from the `Extractor` API.

-If `handled` is set to true, the message will still be included in the count of errors/warnings; to discard a message entirely, instead assign `logLevel = none`<!-- -->.
+If `handled` is set to true, the message will still be included in the count of errors/warnings; to discard a message entirely, instead assign `logLevel = none`.